Checking ADiMat (first order) derivatives for correctness

 On top of that we also provide the function admAllDiffMatrix, which computes the relative errors using the relative-max metric shown above of all results against each other and returns that in a lower triangular five-by-five matrix.
 This can help a lot in identifying the one who is wrong (if there is just one).
 You should turn on engineering format, because otherwise everything except the FD-related errors would be shown as zero.

-diffMatrix = admAllDiffMatrix(@polynom, x, c, adopts)
+format short e diffMatrix = admAllDiffMatrix(@polynom, x, c, adopts)